Whistleblowing Mechanism

 Whistleblowing refers to an act where the Whistleblowers report concerns about any suspected or actual improprieties related to the Group.
 It is every employee’s responsibility and in all interest of the Group to ensure that any inappropriate behavior or organizational malpractice that compromise the interest of shareholders, investors, customers, directors, employees and the wider public does not occur.

-Improprieties refers to behavior that is not in line with the Group’s principles and/or local jurisdictions where such behavior could constitute a misconduct, malpractice or irregularity that should be reported.
+Impropriety(ies) refers to any behavior that is not in line with the Group’s principles and/or local jurisdictions where such behavior could constitute a misconduct, malpractice or irregularity that should be reported.
 Examples of improprieties include but are not confined to the following:

 • Damaging the rights and interests of the Group;